janjoswig/CommonNNClustering/README.md

 ***
 **NOTE**

-*This project is currently under development.*
+*This project is now under further development at [https://github.com/bkellerlab/CommonNNClustering](https://github.com/bkellerlab/CommonNNClustering).*
-*The implementation may change in the future.
-Check the examples and the documentation for up-to-date information.*
+*Please refer to this new version for updates.*
 ***

 cnnclustering